Have a way with words?

 4. Smart Alex

-This is a greeting card company that targets the adult demographic, and they have a heavy preference for mature and topical cards.
+This is a greeting card company that targets the adult demographic and has a heavy preference for mature and topical cards.

 5. RSVP

-Like most other companies on this list, RSVP also published cards for any occasion – from holidays to birthdays, graduations, anniversaries and more.
+Like most other companies on this list, RSVP also publishes cards for any occasion—from holidays to birthdays, graduations, anniversaries, and more.

-They’re looking for writers who can write authentic, emotionally inspired, clever and original greeting card messages.
+They’re looking for writers who can craft authentic, emotionally inspired, clever, and original greeting card messages.

 They also accept work from artists.
-So if you can draw and design original greeting card artwork, give them a try.
+So if you wanna make money drawing and designing original greeting card artwork, give them a try.

 6. Moonlighting Cards